USEPA/e-manifest/docs/src/Services/Manifest/validation.md

    }
    ```

    - 1.2.
-If Emanifest. generator.epaSiteId has an incorrect format then the service generates the following error:
+If `Emanifest.generator.epaSiteId` has an incorrect format then the service generates the following error:

    ```json
    {